 - After 45 minutes of chilling.
 Retrieve the rectangle of dough.
 Roll it to a 10x15 rectangle on a floured surface.
 Transfer to a big cookie sheet and chill again.

-- Roll the disk to a 14" circle.
-Transfer to buttered metal pie plate and fit it in place.
+- Roll the disk to a 14 inch (35.5 cm) circle.
+Transfer to 9-inch (23 cm) metal pie plate and fit it in place.
 Pour the chilled filling into the pie and smooth it so it's even.
 Place in the fridge.

 - Now weave in the other 3 strips horizontally to form a lattice (check out the video).
 Trim, tuck, and crimp the edges.

-- Chill the pie in the fridge for 15–30 minutes until the dough is cold and hard.
+- Chill the pie in the fridge for 30 minutes until the dough is cold and hard.
+While the pie chills, preheat the oven to 425 °F (225 °C) with an oven rack set to the lowest position.

-- When the pie has chilled enough and when the oven is preheated to 425 ºF, take the pie out of the fridge and set it on a parchment-lined sheet pan.
+- When the pie has chilled enough and when the oven is preheated to 425 ºF (225 °C), take the pie out of the fridge and set it on a parchment-lined sheet pan.
 Brush the surface of the lattice with milk and sprinkle with turbinado.
-Meanwhile place a large cookie sheet on the bottom rack of the oven.
+Meanwhile, place a large cookie sheet on the bottom rack of the oven.

-- Bake the pie on the before-last or bottom rack for 30 minutes at 425 °F to set the crust.
-Lower the oven temperature to 400 °F and continue baking until the edges and top of the pie crust are golden brown.
-The filling should be bubbling through the lattice and very hot.
-This takes at least 45–60 minutes more of baking.
+- Bake the pie on the before-last or bottom rack for 30 minutes at 425 °F (220 °C) to set the crust.
+Lower the oven temperature to 400 °F (200 °C) and continue baking until the edges and top of the pie crust are golden brown.
+The filling should be bubbling through the lattice and very hot in the middle as well as the edges of filling.
+This takes about 45 minutes more of baking.

 The Mom Chef says